-The functions of the Bar Council are:
+The work of the

 Turks and Caicos Islands Bar Council